Limited License Legal Technician Program in Family Law

 - 10 credit hours in advanced and Washington specific domestic relations subjects.

-UW Law will host the second program offerings of Family Law courses during the 2014 - 2015 academic year.
+UW Law will host the fourth program offerings of Family Law courses during the 2016–2017 academic year.
 The three course curriculum consists of:

-- Family Law I offered in Autumn term
+- Family Law I offered in Autumn term, approximately September 27 – December 7, 2016

-- Family Law II offered in Winter term
+- Family Law II offered in Winter term, approximately January 3 – March 8, 2017

 Students must take Family Law I first.
 They can take Family Law II or III in any order, but the classes are only offered once a year.

 The Family Law LLLT program is designed to facilitate access.
-Classes will be offered Tuesday and Thursday evenings in Autumn Quarter 2015 (September 29 – December 8, 2015) accessible through distance learning using Adobe Connect.
-Adobe Connect allows distance learners to participate contemporaneously in class using moderated email chatting.
+Classes will be offered Tuesday and Thursday evenings in Autumn Quarter 2016 accessible through distance learning.
+The University of Washington uses the “Zoom” software platform for distance learners to participate contemporaneously in class using moderated email chatting.
 Classes may also be available for viewing later for students unable to participate on certain occasions.
+Information about “Zoom” will follow later.

 Registration Process for Family Law LLLT Courses